fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 **Note:** Terminal is already running.
 You can also open new terminal by clicking:
 `File` > `New` > `Terminal`.

+Run the following commands in the terminal to extract dataset:

 `cd ~/work && unzip dataset.zip`